vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 When a call reaches the Sinch dashboard, the system makes a POST request to the specified calling callback URL.

 This event, called the “ICE” event, can be triggered by either an incoming data call or an incoming PSTN call.
-It supports the instruction `PlayFiles <playfiles>` to play a prompt and `Say <say>` to play a text-to-speech message and the `ConnectPSTN <connectpstnaction>`, `ConnectMXP <connectmxpaction>`, and `Hangup <hangupaction>` actions.
+It supports the instruction [PlayFiles](doc:playfiles) to play a prompt and [Say](doc:say) to play a text-to-speech message and the [ConnectPSTN](doc:connectpstnaction), [ConnectMXP](doc:connectmxpaction), and [Hangup](doc:hangupaction) actions.

 If there is no response to the callback within the timeout period, an error message is played, and the call is disconnected.

 ### Authorization

-You can find more information on callback request signing `here <callbackrequestsigning>`.
+You can find more information on callback request signing [here](doc:callbackrequestsigning).

 ### Request
 ```json